Pain · Mittelstand voice

 "The translation is correct.
 The accent is in the clause order, the cadence, and the proof stack.
 None of those move when the words do."House reading

-The accent is paid in traffic, leads, and AI citations.
+The accent is paid in traffic, leads, and answer-engine visibility.

 The Real Cost.

 2. Outbound.
-Cold-email reply rate stuck at 1 to 2% on US lists.
-The sequence is fine.
-The landing page behind it reads imported and kills the second step.
+The sequence can be fine while the landing page behind it reads foreign and kills the second step.

 5. Brand drift.
 A US-domestic competitor with weaker engineering and tighter voice takes the category.
 The firm reads competent in DACH and underprepared at US scale on the same site.